sevenleo/npm-pymanager/README.md

 ### 🔄 Update Management

-#### Update All Packages
+#### Update All Packages (Optimized)

-Press **`t`** to update:
+Press **`A`** to update:
+- Only packages that are actually outdated (local and/or global)
+- Shows list of packages before updating
+- Skips already up-to-date packages automatically

+**Efficiency:**
+- Does not run unnecessary npm commands
-- All outdated local packages
+- Displays which packages will be updated
-- All outdated global packages
+- Processes local and global updates separately

-If nothing requires updating, the system informs the user.

 #### Update a Single Package

 Press **`o`**, then enter the package number shown in the table.

 **Behavior:**
-- Updates only outdated targets
+- Updates only outdated targets (local and/or global)
-- Supports local and global updates automatically
 - Prevents updating packages already up to date
+- Shows feedback for each update operation

 ---